Term Project, Fall 2012

 • The slides must include:

-• First slide must include the title, your name, and date.
+• Title slide, which must include the title, your names, and date.

 • Penultimate slide must be a summary and conclusion.